Dataset Reports Overview

 - A variety of pre-formatted Charts are also available

-- The up-down icon allows you to move the various items within the Report
+- The "up-down" icon allows you to move the various items within the Report

-- Report Filters work much like the Dimension filters but allow greater diversity.
+- Report Filters work much like Dimension filters but allow greater diversity.
 These drop-downs apply to all elements of the report and can be adjusted by anyone viewing the Report.

 - Table (or Chart) Filters are defined by the Report creator, apply only to one object, and cannot be manipulated by Users.

-For more details see Applying Filters in Dataset Reports
+For more details see Applying Filters in Dataset Reports article.

 - Select a font for this Table

-[Apply] to view changes in the Table
+[Apply] to confirm changes in the Table.